Alvin Ailey American Dance Theater

-Founded in 1958, the Alvin Ailey American Dance Theater (AAADT) is the largest modern dance company in the United States.
-Based in New York City, the company was founded by Presidential Medal of Freedom recipient Alvin Ailey (1931–1989), a noted choreographer and dancer.
-The Alvin Ailey Dance Foundation, which includes AAADT and Ailey II, the Ailey School, Ailey Extension, AileyCamp, and other operations, is housed in the 87,000 square-foot Joan Weill Center for Dance, one of the largest buildings dedicated exclusively to dance in the United States.
-AAADT is recognized as a vital American cultural ambassador, and has performed for diverse audiences in more than seventy countries around the world.
+Alvin Ailey American Dance Theater (AAADT), formerly Alvin Ailey Dance Theater (AADT), is as of 2024 the largest modern dance company in the United States.
+Based in New York City, the company was founded in 1958 as Alvin Ailey and Company by choreographer, dancer, and Presidential Medal of Freedom recipient Alvin Ailey (1931–1989).
+In 1959, Ailey also co-founded the Clark Center for the Performing Arts, a studio and performance space where AADT practiced and performed, which closed in 1989.
+In 2014, Clark Center NYC was established by former faculty and students to honour the legacy of the Clark Center.

+The Alvin Ailey Dance Foundation, which includes AAADT, Ailey II, the Ailey School, Ailey Extension, AileyCamp, and other operations, is housed in the 87,000 sqft Joan Weill Center for Dance, in Manhattan.

+AAADT is recognized as a vital American cultural ambassador by the United States Congress, and has performed for a plethora of audiences in around the world.
+Known for combining elements of modern dance with African American cultural traditions, AAADT has played a significant role in expanding the visibility of Black artists in concert dance.

 History

+Foundation and performances (1958-1989)

 In 1958, Alvin Ailey and a group of young Black modern dancers performed as Alvin Ailey and Company at the 92nd Street Y in New York.
 Ailey was the company's director, choreographer, and principal dancer.
 The company started as an ensemble of seven dancers, including Nat Horne, Minnie Marshall, Ella Thompson Moore, and Dorene Richardson, "the only dancer who performed in Alvin Ailey’s two concerts (1958 and 1960) at the 92nd Street Y." In addition to Ailey, the original company worked with guest choreographers.
-For the company's first performance, Ailey's Ariette Oubliee, Blues Suite, and Cinco Latinos were featured.
+For the company's first performance, Ailey's Ariette Oubliée, Blues Suite, and Cinco Latinos were featured.

+In 1959, Ailey was a co-founder, with Thelma Hill, of the Clark Center for the Performing Arts, a studio and performance space situated in the Westside YWCA building.
+The first director of the center was Edele Nielsen Holtz, who served from 1960 to 1963.